Skip to main content

 One of the major advantages of Python is its simple syntax.

-This makes it easy for beginners to learn Python compared to other programming languages.
+This makes it easier for beginners to learn Python than other programming languages.
 It also has a large standard library that provides ready-to-use functions for various tasks, saving developers time and effort.

 Python is an interpreted language, meaning it can run on different operating systems without the need for any changes in the code.
 This makes it highly versatile and portable.